The University of British Columbia

 Welcome to the Wildlife Coexistence Lab at UBC!

-We are a group of researchers in the Faculty of Forestry at the University of British Columbia in Vancouver, Canada.
+We are a group of researchers in the Faculty of Forestry & Environmental Stewardship at the University of British Columbia in Vancouver, Canada.
 Our research is focused on human-wildlife coexistence across multiple species and scales, with a particular emphasis on large-bodied terrestrial mammals.

 The lab is led by Dr. Cole Burton, Associate Professor in the Department of Forest Resources Management, and Canada Research Chair in Terrestrial Mammal Conservation.